jaisw07/Discover-India-Interactive/README.md

 ## Acknowledgements
 - D3.js: For data visualization.
-- GeoJSON Data: Sourced from [Source Name/Link].
+- GeoJSON Data: Sourced from <a href = https://github.com/udit-001/india-maps-data>udit-001's repository</a>.

 ## Contact
-For any questions or suggestions, feel free to reach out to jaiswalshrey07@gmail.com.
+For any questions or suggestions, feel free to reach out to <a href = "mailto:jaiswalshrey07@gmail.com">jaiswalshrey07@gmail.com</a>.